shadibdair/work-tf-k8s/README.md

 ## 📈 Monitoring (kube-prometheus-stack)
-This repository can optionally install `kube-prometheus-stack` into a separate `monitoring` namespace and scrape the custom Flask apps.
+This repository can optionally install `kube-prometheus-stack` into a separate `monitoring` namespace and scrape the apps that expose Prometheus metrics (via `GET /metrics`).

 Notes:
 * Monitoring is enabled via Terraform variable `enable_monitoring`.